2025 Murals

 Central, Harper, McKenzie, and Romona Grade Schools in Wilmette

 EMAP veteran Molly Z. worked with 400 fourth graders across four Wilmette schools to create these four biomorphic abstract murals.
-Molly started by creating outlines of the initial designs inspired by the schools’ mascots before passing the baton to the students, who filled in the details by adding their own personal patterns.
+She started by creating outlines of the initial designs inspired by the schools’ mascots before passing the baton to the students, who filled in the details by adding their own personal patterns.

-Community Partners: Wilmette Public Schools
+Community Partner: Wilmette Public Schools